ABOUT OUR SCHOOL

 A $500 non-refundable deposit is required with your application.
 The balance is due upon arrival, no exceptions.

 Your tuition includes the cost of materials for your personal saddle.
 Bedrooms are available, but please book early as space is limited.
 Rooms are included in tuition costs, meals are not.
 Each room includes a refrigerator, microwave, dishes, silverware, bedding, electric frying pan, and a crock pot.
 You will be responsible for your own shop clean up, laundry, cooking, and bedroom clean up.
+There is a washer and dryer on site for laundry.
 There is no maid service.
 Class size is usually kept at 4-5 students as there are only 4 bedrooms.
 Exceptions would be if there were to be a couple taking the course or someone living in this area who could drive back and forth.
 There is no discount if you live in this area and drive back and forth to class.
+We do not have the ability to board horses on site.
+If you want to bring your horses for the duration of the class, you will need to make boarding arrangements elsewhere.

 The Montana Horseman Saddle Building School recently doubled in size!
 We have expanded our school from 1500 square feet to 3000 square feet.
 We provide more room to work on your saddle, sew, tool, learn, and get individual help!